-Compare these items to the tabulated data for the soil type identified.
+compare these items to the tabulated data for the soil type lentified.
 Note any deficiencies.

-- Verify that the model type installed matches the tabulated data provided. - Visually check that pins and keepers are installed and appear secure. - If hydraulic, verify that the pressure in the hydraulic cylinders is adequate. - ☐ Verify that the shield or box is no more than 2' above the bottom of the excavation for Type A and B soil, and extends to the bottom of the excavation for Type C soil. - Verify that adequate backfill has been installed to restrict lateral movement.
-An industry best practice is to backfill 1⁄2 to 2⁄3 up the side of box. - If multiple sections, verify that all components of the box are seated properly.
+Verify that the model type installed matches the tabulated data provided.
+Visually check that pins and keepers are installed and appear secure.
+If hydraulic, verify that the pressure in the hydraulic cylinders is adequate.
+Verify that the shield or box is no more than 2' above the bottom of the excavation for Type A and B soil, and extends to the bottom of the excavation for Type C soil.
+Verify that adequate backfill has been installed to restrict lateral movement.
+An industry best practice is to backfill 1⁄2 to 3⁄4 up the side of box.
+If multiple sections, verify that all components of the box are seated properly.
+V Valers compare these items to the tabulated data for the soil type lentified.
+Note any deficiencies Verify that the rails and struts are the same material as identified in the tabulated data.
+Verify that the vertical and horizontal spacing of members is correct.
+If hydraulic, check pressure in each cylinder by reconnecting pump and ensuring gauge is indicating in the green zone or at the pressure specified.